saravanasksp/igreendata/README.md

-# Getting Started with Create React App
+# Getting Started with React Simulator SPA.
 * To run this app just download the entire repo and run it in the local **http://localhost:3000**
-* You can also run with build folder open `index.html` file This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* You can also run with build folder open `index.html` file

 ## Available Scripts